danyyen/Office-supplies-analysis/README.md

-# Office-supplies-analysis
+# Office-supplies-analysis using Python
-This project used python to analyze inventory of an office supplies company
+This project analyzes the inventory of an office supplies company